36nw/Nestle-Sales-Data-Insights/Project_Overview.md

 -   **Online sales opportunity:** Online sales lagged, indicating a clear area for improvement.
 -   **Geographic performance variations:** Sales performance differed significantly across locations, requiring tailored strategies.

-## The "Productionization" (Interactive Visualization)
+## The "Productionization" (Interactive Visualizations)

 We created an interactive map that visualized sales performance by location.
-This tool allowed for easy identification of high-performing regions and areas needing attention, making the data accessible and actionable.
+In addition to this geospatial analysis, a comprehensive Tableau dashboard was developed to provide an interactive and in-depth view of sales performance across various dimensions.** This tool allowed for easy identification of high-performing regions and areas needing attention, making the data accessible and actionable.
+The Tableau dashboard further enhanced this by offering a multi-faceted exploration of the data, including key metrics, trends, and comparisons, all in an intuitive visual format.

 ## The Business Value